nerdxio/demail/README.md

 # demail

-Demail is an email application that allows you to send and receive messages.
+Demail is a simple email application with features for composing, sending, viewing, and organizing messages into folders.
+It includes functions like reply, reply all, and viewing single messages.

 ### Project Preview